The home office deduction is available for self-employed taxpayers who use their home for business.

 TaxSlayer Pro desktop program

 To select the Simplified Method in the TaxSlayer Pro, from the main menu of the individual tax return select;

 To select the Simplified Method in the TaxSlayer ProWeb, from the Income menu of the tax return select;

 - Expenses for Business Use of Your Home

 - Simplified Method for Business Use of Your Home

-* Simplified method is only available when first selecting Business Us of Your Home.
-If the Simplified Method options is not available delete the Business Use of Your Home worksheet and add it back.
+Note: The Simplified Method is only available when first selecting Business Use of Your Home.
+If the Simplified Method option is not available, delete the Business Use of Your Home worksheet and add it back.